THuitema/THuitema/README.md

 - 💼 I'm joining Palantir as a Software Engineer Intern in Summer 2026
 - 🧐 I'm interested in computer networks, secure and resilient communications, and database systems
 - 📚 This fall, I'm taking Databases, Data Science, Real Analysis, Cognitive Science, and Business Writing
-- 🔨 I'm currently diving into computer networks and building a [TCP/IP stack in Rust](https://github.com/THuitema/TCP-IP-Stack)

 ## How to reach me 📫
 - [LinkedIn](https://www.linkedin.com/in/thomas-huitema/)